eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/manage-our-microservices.md

 ###### Tutorial Microservices

-The tutorial consists of three microservices deployed on top of ioFog stack.
+The tutorial consists of 3 microservices deployed on top of ioFog stack.

 The *Sensors* microservice pretends to be reading data from a local hardware sensor.
 The data it produces is published with [the SDK](../writing-microservices/sdk.html) and routed through the [Connector](../connectors/overview.html) to the REST API microservice, so that it can be read by other microservices that only understand REST API.